PsyTeachR/stat-models-v1/docs/03-multiple-regression.md

 This tells us that lecture_c has a relatively larger influence; for each standard deviation increase in this variable, `grade` increases by about 0.19.

 Another common approach to standardization involves standardizing the response variable as well as the predictors, i.e., $z$-scoring the $Y$ values as well as the $X$ values.
-The relative rank order of the predictors will be the same under this approach.
-The main difference would be that the predictors will not be expressed in standard deviation ($SD$) units of the response variable, rather than in raw units.
+The relative rank order of the regression coefficients will be the same under this approach.
+The main difference would be that the coefficients will be expressed in standard deviation ($SD$) units of the response variable, rather than in raw units.

 :::{.info}